mwalo254/pizza/README.md

 By Nick Mwalo

 ## Description
-This is a web application that allow you to order pizza online
+This is a web application that allow you to order pizza online and delivered to you.

 ## Behaviour Driven Development(BDD)
 Behaviour